rustydomino/shutupmac/Packages/notilog/README.md

 ## Current Boundaries

 - Notification observation depends on the shape and availability of macOS Accessibility data.
-- The watch loop currently polls once per second.
+- The CLI polls once per second; `NotilogCore` itself has no fixed cadence.
+- The reusable monitor processes one supplied scan synchronously.
-- Actions execute synchronously and can delay the next scan.
+- Actions execute synchronously and can delay the next host-scheduled scan.
 - Attachment data is not currently captured.
 - Raw notification keys and AX identifiers are retained even when content redaction is enabled.
 - Redaction affects new output and writes; it does not sanitize old database rows.
 - External actions may store, transmit, or print data they receive.
+- Pending dismissal verification is in memory and is not resumed after process restart.
-- The CLI is the current primary interface; the GUI is future work.
+- The CLI remains the current operational interface; direct ShutUpMac app hosting and GUI views are future work.

 ## License